Lifecycle-Science/re2-docs/docs-source/docs/integrations/wordpress.md

 title: WordPress Integration
 ---

-# Integrating RE2 with WordPress Sites
+# Integrating ActionHub with WordPress Sites

 :::caution

-RE2 is in pre-release development.
+ActionHub is in pre-release development.
 This documentation is a work in progress.

 :::